ghc-proposals/ghc-proposals/README.rst

    The shepherd reviews the proposal, and may request changes that they would like to see before they submit their recommendation to accept or reject the proposal to the committee.

-   During this period, the shepherd may change the label to "Needs revision" and move the proposal back to **Community discussion** stage.
+   During this period, the shepherd may change the label to "Needs revision" and move the proposal to **Needs revision** stage.
    This does not imply that the shepherd is opposed to the proposal, but is merely meant to indicate that there are outstanding comments the author of the proposal needs to address before the shepherd can continue.
    While the Proposal is labeled as "Needs revision", the duration of this stage freezes.